ExistensialReset/flowmosr/guides/economics/ALL_PEOPLE_READ_FIRST_THIS_WHISPER.md

-You earn your time, your thoughts and your curiosity for life.
+Your time, your thoughts and your curiosity for life is yours.
 Never forget that.

 With all my heart, E